gnieboer/GNURadio_Windows_Build_Scripts/README.md

 6- The following devices are NOT currently supported: FCD Pro+, RFSPACE, MiriSDR, SoapySDR, SDRPlay

-7- CMake 3.3 is the only version currently supported.
-CMake 3.5 has been reported to have issues detecting the custom python install when at the BuildGNURadio step.
+7- CMake 3.13 is the only version currently supported, though versions after 3.5 may be successful; older versions have been reported to have issues detecting the custom python install when at the BuildGNURadio step.

 8- Zadig must be manually added to the /bin directory prior to MSI creation